 Did you know that just one organ donor can save up to eight lives?
 Or that you can become a living organ donor?
 Currently, there are more than 100,000 people on the national transplant waiting list in need of an organ.

-“Becoming an organ donor not only saves the life of the recipient — but also saves the lives of countless others on the transplant list,” says Dr. Benjamin Samstein, surgical director of the living donor transplant program at NewYork-Presbyterian and associate professor of surgery at Weill Cornell Medicine.
+“Becoming an organ donor not only saves the life of the recipient — but also saves the lives of countless others on the transplant list,” says Dr. Benjamin Samstein, surgical director of the living donor liver transplant program at NewYork-Presbyterian and professor of surgery at Weill Cornell Medicine.

 1. MYTH: “I can be an organ donor only if I’m deceased.”

 FACT: In addition to deceased donors, living donors can also save lives.
 It’s possible for a living person to donate a kidney, a portion of the liver, and, in rare instances, a portion of the intestines, the pancreas, or a lung.

 2. MYTH: “There are enough organs available in New York State.
 I don’t need to become a registered organ donor.”

 FACT: Only 45% of New York State residents are registered organ donors.
 In comparison, the nationwide average is 58%.
 This statistic, coupled with the fact that more than 8,000 people are waiting for an organ in New York State, highlights why there aren’t enough organs donated to meet the needs of patients throughout the state.
 In addition, the average wait for a kidney transplant is more than five years.
 Learn more about organ donation in New York State from LiveOnNY.

 3. MYTH: “I can donate only to someone I know or a family member.”